microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 When a Client wants to know what Module Methods the Module exposes, the author simply refers to the Module's .h file, which has the publicly available Methods listed.
-Each Module also has a corresponding .txt file that explains all the Methods the Module exposes.
+Each Module also has a corresponding .md file that explains all the Methods the Module exposes.

 All Module Methods require that the Module's handle be sent as the first